Symmetry breaking and ascending in the magnetic kagome metal FeGe: Coupled two-Lorentzian-phonon model

 \section{Coupled two-Lorentzian-phonon model}

 In this appendix, we present the fitting model for the peak at 162\,\cm-1 and the shoulder peak between $T_\text{CDW}$ and $T_\text{canting}$ in the $RL$ scattering geometry.

-Both of the peak at 162\,\cm-1 and the shoulder peak on the lower-energy side have the $B_g$ symmetry, thus they are allowed to be coupled.
-An interaction between the two modes can induce spectra weight transfer and also energy levels repelling.
+Both the peak at 162\,\cm-1 and the shoulder peak on the lower-energy side have $B_g$ symmetry; thus, they are allowed to be coupled.
+An interaction between the two modes can induce spectra weight transfer and also repelling of energy levels.
 We use Green's function formalism to construct a model describing the main mode ($p_1$) and its shoulder peak ($p_2$)~\cite{Ye_2021_PhysRevB}.

 The Raman response of the coupled modes can be calculated from an interacting Green's function: